National GP Retention Scheme

-The GP Retention Scheme is a package of educational and financial support to help doctors, who might otherwise leave the profession, to remain in clinical general practice.
-It is managed jointly by the local offices of NHSE WT&E and NHS England.
+The National GP Retention Scheme is a package of financial and educational support to help eligible doctors, who might otherwise leave the profession, remain in clinical general practice.

 Applying for the Scheme

-We encourage Scheme applicants and their employers to read the Scheme Guidance and FAQs before contacting us.
-Scheme applicants usually arrange a call with Dr Brydie, Retention Scheme Lead for KSS, to confirm their eligibility for the Scheme, before starting their application form.
+We encourage applicants and their employers to read the Scheme Guidance before contacting us.
+Applicants can arrange a call with the GP Retention Scheme Lead for their region to confirm their eligibility, before starting their application form.

 All other queries